noidexe/Enjin-Coin-Documentation/docs/node_sdk_examples.md

 };
 ```

-This example uses the admin user to check the inventory for a specific addresses.
+This example uses the admin user to check the inventory for a specific addresses
+that it knows about.
  ```
  // Use an admin user to query specific addresses. async function queryAddress () {